deliowales/qa-technical-test/README.md

 With this test, we want you to imagine yourself as a member of the Delio QA team.

 For the purpose of this test, we will be running tests on [Swag Labs](https://www.saucedemo.com/).

-2 new features have been released to the platform:
+Recently, 2 brand new features have been released to the platform:

 1. The ability to add items to the cart
 2. The ability to checkout

 We need to ensure these 2 workflows are functioning for the **standard_user** account.

 ## Requirements 🗃️